gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/Location.md

 ## Clova.Location {#Location}

-`Clova.Location` is a message format used to report client's current location information to CIC.
-You can obtain location information from GPS, base stations or network devices and send it to CIC.
+`Clova.Location` is a format for reporting client's current location information to CIC.
+Use GPS or network module of the client device to obtain location information.

-### Message structure
+### Object structure

 {% raw %}
 ```json
 {